 National Leadership Standards

-The new standards renamed the Educational Leadership Policy Standards: ISLLC 2008 was adopted by the NPBEA on December 12, 2007.
-As a part of the revised standards, a representative sample of research that supports each standard was included.
-The research base contains both empirical research as well as “craft knowledge.”
+For the past two years, the National Policy Board for Educational Administration (NPBEA) Interstate School Leaders Licensure Consortium (ISLLC) Steering Committee has been working to revise the ISLLC Standards.
+The new standards renamed the Educational Leadership Policy Standards: ISLLC 2008 As Adopted by the NPBEA were approved by the NPBEA Executive Board on December 12, 2007.
+As a part of the revised standards, a representative sample of research that supports each standard is included.
+The research base contains both empirical research as well as "craft knowledge."

 Why the Field Needs Standards

 Standards serve different purposes.
 The new standards are designed to serve as broad national policy standards that states use as a national model for developing their own standards.
 The National Council for Accreditation of Teacher Education (NCATE) Educational Leadership Constituent Council (ELCC) Program Standards guide planning, implementing, and accrediting of administrator preparation programs.
 Assessment standards provide test specifications to determine how licensed administrators should demonstrate entry-level knowledge and skills.
 Evaluation standards guide how practicing administrators should be evaluated as they move toward expert performance.
 Practice standards can be used to establish professional career plans and guide professional development as leaders demonstrate continuous improvement toward expert performance.